 Treble Hooks: Don’t Buy Cheap

-Personally, I made the big mistake of buying cheap hooks from abroad that just could handle a decent bass.
-Ultimately, this resulted in me losing some really good fish.
+Personally, I made the big mistake of buying cheap hooks from abroad that could handle a decent bass.
+Ultimately, this resulted in me losing some excellent fish.
 The other annoying thing was having to change all the hooks again for some decent ones.
 So always make sure you get a good quality hook that other lure anglers highly recommend.